-Failure to follow the steps outlined below for each appliance connected to the venting system being placed into operation could result in carbon monoxide poisoning or death.
+Failure to follow the steps outlined below for each appliance connected to the venting system being placed into operation could result in serious carbon monoxide poisoning or death.

-The following steps shall be followed for each appliance connected to the venting system being placed into operation, while all other appliances connected to the venting system are not in operation:
+The following steps shall be followed for each appliance connected to the venting system being placed into operation while all other appliances connected to the venting system are not in operation.

 - 1. Seal any unused openings in the venting system. - 2.
-Inspect the venting system for proper size and horizontal pitch, as required in the National Fuel Gas Code, ANSI Z223.1/NFPA 54 or the CAN/CGA B149 Installation Codes and these instructions.
+Inspect the venting system for proper size and horizontal pitch, as required in the National Fuel Gas Code, ANSI Z223.1/NFPA 54 or the CSA B149.1 Natural Gas and Propane Installation Code and these instruction.
 Determine that there is no blockage or restriction, leakage, corrosion and other deficiencies which could cause an unsafe condition. - 3.
 As far as practical, close all building doors and windows and all doors between the space in which the appliance(s) connected to the venting system are located and other deficiencies which could cause an unsafe condition. - 4.
 Close fireplace dampers. - 5.
-Turn on clothes dryers and any appliance not connected to the venting system.
+Turn on clothes dryer and any appliance not connected to the venting system.
 Turn on any exhaust fans, such as range hoods and bathroom exhausts, so they are operating at maximum speed.
 Do not operate a summer exhaust fan. - 6.
 Follow the lighting instructions.
 Place the appliance being inspected into operation.
-Adjust the thermostat so appliance is operating continuously. - 7.
-If improper venting is observed during any of the above tests, the venting system must be corrected in accordance with the National Fuel Gas Code, ANSI Z221.1/NFPA 54 and/or CAN/CGA B149 Installation Codes. - 8.
-After it has been determined that each appliance connected to the venting system properly vents where tested as outlined above, return doors, windows, exhaust fans, fireplace dampers and any other gas-fired burning appliance to their previous conditions of use.
+Adjust the thermostat so appliance is running continuously. - 7.
+Test for spillage from draft hood equipped appliances at the draft hood relieve opening after 5 minutes of main burner operation.
+Use the flame of a match or candle. - 8.
+If improper venting is observed during any of the above tests, the venting system must be corrected in accordance with the National Fuel Gas Code, ANSI Z221.1/NFPA 54 and/or CSA B149.1 Natural Gas and Propane Installation Code. - 9.
+After it has been determined that each appliance connected to the venting system properly vents where tested as outlined above, return doors, windows, exhaust fans, fireplace dampers and any other gas-fired appliances to their previous condition of use.